 How do I book tickets?

 For larger ceremonies, we cannot always guarantee that each graduate will be able to purchase two guest tickets; therefore you are advised to purchase any guest tickets as early as possible.
-The tickets cost £20.00 for adults and £10.00 for children (aged 18 months to 14 years).
+The tickets cost £20.00 for adults and £10.00 for children (aged 18 months to 14 years) plus £3 box office fee.
 Children above the age of 18 months must have their own seat to comply with fire and Health and Safety regulations.
 A ticket must be purchased for every guest who attends the ceremony.
 Each ticket holder can visit the refreshment area for tea/coffee and a cake either before or after the ceremony.

 Guest tickets are released for sale on a first-come first-served basis and we strongly recommend that you purchase these as soon as you have confirmed your attendance, even though results are not yet known.
-Any additional unsold tickets may be available for purchase closer to the ceremonies, the date of which will be included in each graduates invitation email.
+Any additional unsold tickets may be available for purchase closer to the ceremonies, the date of which is available on our Important Dates page.

 Please note the availability of such tickets cannot be guaranteed but where they do become available, these tickets will be sold on a first-come, first-served basis and will be in a different area of the hall from the initial two guest tickets.